Q: How many different types of coconut trees are there? And do all palm trees grow coconuts?

 Phoenix Rupicola Palm Tree

-You can purchase a full grown tree here: https://khizranursery.com/hardy-palms/phoenix-rupicola/
+You can purchase a full-grown tree here: https://khizranursery.com/hardy-palms/phoenix-rupicola/

 King Palm family (archontophoenix)

-This palm tree is also known as the Illawara palm,Bangalow palm, king palm, piccabben orpiccabeen.
+This palm tree is also known as the Illawara palm, Bangalow Palm, King Palm, and the Piccabeen Piccabeen.

 Piccabean Palm or ( Piccabeen / Archontophoenix )

-(Purchase Coconuts They Will Grow If You Plant Them Properly)
+(Purchase Coconuts.
+They Will Grow If You Plant Them Properly)

-Carpentaria Palm or Carpentaria acuminata
+Carpentaria Palm or Carpentaria Acuminata

-The Carpentaria Palm is very popular around the world and is one to the best palm trees for utilizing the palm leaves that grow to about 60 inches by 36 inches.
+The Carpentaria Palm is very popular around the world and is one of the best palm trees for utilizing the palm leaves that grow to about 60 inches by 36 inches.
 In the past, the leaves were used by native Americans for cooking and wrapping food for smoking.

 You can purchase this tree here: https://realpalmtrees.com/palm-tree-store/large-carpentaria-palm-tree.html

-Coffee Cubanesus
+Coffee Cubensis

 The Seeds produce healthy crops of coffee beans in about a single year and have a strong aroma.

-Warning: unlike a red bean Arabica coffee, the black bean coffee plants are more of your cappuccino type coffees and are typically 15 times more potent per bean then your standard Maxwell House type coffee.
+Warning: Unlike a red bean Arabica coffee, the black bean coffee plants are more of your cappuccino type coffees and are typically 15 times more potent per bean then your standard Maxwell House type coffee.

 The palm leaf to the left of the coffee is a Puerto Rican Palm known as the Macaw Palm.